RomanKoshkin/bRNN/README.md

 ## Release notes

-This repository is a single-core C++/Python implementation of a recurrent network of binary neurons that given the right parameters, self-organizes to a fixed number of cell-assemblies, focusing on ease-of-use, performance and reproducibility and speed.
+This repository is a single-core C++/Python implementation of a recurrent network of binary neurons that, given the right parameters, self-organizes to a fixed number of cell-assemblies, focusing on ease-of-use, performance, reproducibility and speed.

 **Ease of use**
 * Supports in-simulation parameter manipulation.